aGotelli/sparkfun_ism330dhcx_interface/README.md

 The ISM330DHCX has two possible i2c addresses, 0x6b (default, ISM330DHCX_ADDRESS_HIGH) and 0x6a (bridged, ISM330DHCX_ADDRESS_LOW).
 The are selected via some soldered pads on the flip side of the chip.
 In order to use two sensors on the same bus, they must have different addresses.

 ### Driver installation
 Some additional steps were required to get the [USB to serial adapters](https://www.amazon.ca/gp/product/B0B72K6VTW/?AssociateTag=sacsite05-20&tag=sacsite05-20) working.
 Specifically, an adapted i2c-ch341-usb driver.
 This is not native to linux and the current version is outdated, using an old GPIO library.
-After removing it, the driver appears to build and load properly.
+After removing it, the driver appears to build and load properly, albeit losing any GPIO functionality.
 This updated driver is included in the driver folder.
 To install,
 ```
-cd driver/i2c-ch341-usb
+cd driver
 sudo make install
 ```
 To confirm it installed properly, run